mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 I shared my surprise at how little DesignAgency managed the project.
 I expected DesignAgency's project managers to provide regular status updates and maintain project timelines, but nobody was doing that.
 Isaac said this was a misstep on his part.
 DesignAgency tries to keep project management to less than 5% of billable hours.
 At my scale, 5% would be too limited to provide any tangible benefit, so he eliminated project management entirely.
 He admitted that, in retrospect, he should have included me in that conversation to make sure it was what I wanted.

-We talked about the opaqueness of DesignAgency's hours.
-Because they shared their hours so infrequently and worked an irregular schedule, I could never tell when a task was bloating beyond my expectations.
+Because DesignAgency shared their hours so infrequently and worked an irregular schedule, I could never tell when a task was bloating beyond my expectations.
 I wished I'd raised this issue earlier because it turned out all I had to do was ask.
 DesignAgency tracks billable time with [toggl](https://toggl.com), and Isaac would have been happy to give me access to their dashboard.

 ## What I'd do differently